crnvl96/snake-game/README.md

 #### Video Demo: https://youtu.be/9LcKFbr0_Uc

 #### Usage
-- You must have Python3 installed in yout machine
+- You must have python3 installed in yout machine
-- Just clone the repo, navigate to its folder, and run `python project.py`
+- Just clone the repo, navigate to its folder, and run `pip install -r requirements.txt && python3 project.py`
 - Enjoy the game